ncatlab/nlab-content/pages/1/1/1/0/111/content.md

 * A category consists of a collection of things and binary relationships (or transitions) between them, such that these relationships can be combined and include the "identity" relationship "is the same as."

-* A category is a [[directed graph]] with a rule saying how to _compose_ two edges that fit together to get a new edge.
+* A category is a [[quiver]] (a [[directed graph]] with multiple edges) with a rule saying how to _compose_ two edges that fit together to get a new edge.
 Furthermore, each vertex has an edge starting and ending at that vertex, which acts as an identity for this composition.

 * A category is a combinatorial model for a [[directed space]] -- a "directed [[homotopy 1-type]]" in some sense.
 It has "points", called _objects_, and also directed "paths", or "processes" connecting these points, called _morphisms_.
 There is a rule for how to compose paths; and for each object there is an identity path that starts and ends there.